Wilhelm Souchon: Role in World War I

-On 29 October 1914, Souchon's fleet launched the Black Sea Raid, a naval attack which brought the Ottoman Empire into World War I. His ships laid several sea minefields and shelled the Russian Black Sea ports of Sevastopol, Odessa, and others, destroying the Russian minesweeper, Prut, in the process.
+On 29 October 1914, Souchon's fleet launched the Black Sea Raid, a naval attack which brought the Ottoman Empire into World War I. His ships laid several marine minefields and shelled Russian Black Sea ports (Sevastopol, Odessa, and others), destroying the Russian minesweeper, Prut, in the process.

 British naval units quickly retaliated on Turkish merchant ships off İzmir.
 On 2 November 1914, Russia declared war on the Ottoman Empire.
 On 5 November, Britain followed suit and on 12 November 1914, the Ottoman government officially declared war on the Triple Entente.

 For the next three years, Souchon attempted to reform the Ottoman Navy while conducting a number of raids on Russian shipping, ports, and coastal installations in the Black Sea.
 Promoted to vice admiral, Souchon was awarded the Pour le Mérite, Germany's highest military order, on 29 October 1916.

 In September 1917, Souchon returned to Germany.
-There he received command of the Fourth Battleship Squadron of the High Seas Fleet during Operation Albion.
+He commanded the Fourth Battleship Squadron of the High Seas Fleet during Operation Albion in the Baltic in October 1917.
 Thereafter he was promoted to Admiral.
 By the end of the war, he was commanding officer of the Imperial Navy base at Kiel.

 At the outbreak of the Kiel mutiny on 3 November 1918, Souchon asked for outside troops, but revoked his request for military help when his staff claimed the situation was under control.
-Souchon had been deployed to Kiel a few days earlier on 30 October 1918, and had therefore to rely heavily on his staff.
+(Souchon had been deployed to Kiel a few days earlier on 30 October 1918, and had therefore to rely heavily on his staff.)
 On 4 November, the request had to be renewed.
-Altogether six infantry companies were brought to Kiel.
-Some units stayed in the city quarter Wik, and in the Marinestation der Ostsee.
-However, these troops showed signs of disintegration and some joined the revolutionaries.
+Altogether six infantry companies transferred to Kiel.
+The first unit (from Rendsburg) to reach Kiel was sent to the barracks complex in the Wik.
+The 180 men had to be withdrawn a few kilometres from the barracks because they would have stood no chance against the armed insurgents, whose numbers had by then swelled to several thousand.
+The other units reached Kiel much later, by which time the decision in Kiel had already been made.
+However, these troops showed signs of disintegration, and some joined the revolutionaries.
 Souchon had to negotiate and order the withdrawal of the units.
-In the course of the events, Souchon stepped down as governor and was replaced by the civilian social democratic politician, Gustav Noske.
+In the course of the events, Souchon stepped down as governor and was replaced by the civilian social-democratic politician Gustav Noske.